chromaui/chromatic-docs/bitbucket-pipelines.md

 # A sample pipeline implementation
 pipelines:
   default:
-    # Any other steps implemented in the pipeline
+  # Other steps in the pipeline

   branches:
-    master:  # 👈 The example branch will display the message in the console as instead of running Chromatic.
+    #👇The example branch will display the message in the console instead of running Chromatic.
+    master:
       - step:
          script:
            - yarn chromatic --project-token=$CHROMATIC_PROJECT_TOKEN